mochify-js/driver-playwright/README.md

 Run tests in [Playwright][web].

-Use this driver with the [Mochify CLI][cli] to run Mocha tests in jsdom, a headless web browser emulator for testing.
+Use this driver with the [Mochify CLI][cli] to run Mocha tests in playwright, a headless web browser emulator for testing.
 See [Mochify][mochify-docs] if you are looking for Mochify drivers for other browser testing environments.

 [web]: https://playwright.dev
 [mochify-docs]: https://github.com/mochify-js